 In support of his contention that he was denied the effective assistance of counsel, defendant says only that he entered into the plea agreement on the advice of his counsel and that the agreement provided no benefit to him.
-He says that "[a]t a bare minimum, counsel could have secured an agreement from prosecutors to establish a maximum sentence of, for example, twenty years.
-This would have eliminated any possibility for the district court to impose a life sentence, or a sentence exceeding the parties expectations, which occurred at the initial sentencing hearing when the appeals court remanded with instructions to
+He says that

+[a]t a bare minimum, counsel could have secured an agreement from prosecutors to establish a maximum sentence by reducing the charge to an offense which carried a maximum sentence of, for example, twenty years.
+This would have eliminated any possibility for the district court to impose a life sentence, or a sentence exceeding the parties expectations, which occurred at the initial sentencing hearing when the appeals court remanded with instructions to resentence ....
-4resentence."

 Mot., dkt. #179, at 5.
 He adds that counsel provided him ineffective assistance at the resentencing hearing on February 24, 2009, by permitting prosecutors to focus on his prior acts, which were irrelevant because they had been taken into consideration in calculating his criminal history score.
 In his view, the plea agreement should have included a provision prohibiting the government from referring to defendant's criminal history or the nature and circumstances of the current charge.